open-contracting-extensions/ocds_selectionCriteria_extension/README.md

 ## Legal context

 In the European Union, this extension's fields correspond to [eForms BG-702 (Selection Criteria) and BG-72 (Selection Criteria Second Stage Invite Number)](https://docs.ted.europa.eu/eforms/latest/reference/business-terms/).
 For correspondences to eForms fields, see [OCDS for eForms](https://standard.open-contracting.org/profiles/eforms/).
+See [OCDS for the European Union](http://standard.open-contracting.org/profiles/eu/master/en/) for the correspondences to Tenders Electronic Daily (TED).

 ## Examples

 ### Tender

-A tender with a single selection criterion.
+Potential suppliers and subcontractors must demonstrate a minimum of 10 years experience on similar projects.

 ```json
 {